-Once enabled, each of these campaigns will send automated messages to your customers via email and/or SMS.
+Once enabled, each of these campaigns will send automated messages to your customers via email.

 You’ll notice that when you click “Enable” on any of the campaigns, the messages are already pre-filled.
 These are taken from your very own promos.
 However, they only act as suggestions.